chninja/WebDesigns/README.md

 # WebDesigns
-Examples of web design work
+Examples of responsive web design work in HTML/CSS and a bit of jQuery.